Propionispira raffinosivorans: Reclassificiation and methods utilized

 More recently, Ueki et al. 2014 reevaluated the species Z. raffinosivorans and Propionispira arboris, by comparing them to a new strain of Negativicutes, WK011^{T}, as well as the original type species, Zymophilus paucivorans.
 Strain WK011^{T} was isolated from residue of rice straw, which had been digested by cows and was being broken down in a methanogenic reactor, which is a bioreactor used to break down organic waste matter into methane.
 The anaerobic roll-tube technique was utilized in isolation of anaerobic bacteria by inoculating them into anoxygenic agar tubes.
 The media in the tubes was Peptone Yeast Agar containing trypticase, yeast extract, Na_{2}CO_{3}, L-cysteine hydrochloride dihydrate and sodium resazurin.
 Strain WK011^{T} was then sequenced and found to have a 95% genome similarity to both Z. raffinosivorans and Propionispira arboris.
 Based on this evidence, both species were combined into the species Propionispira raffinosivorans comb nov.
 The other member of its genus, Zymophilus paucivorans, was incorporated into the genus Propionispira as Propionispira paucivorans comb nov.
 The following type strains, or bacterial strains which exemplify the characteristics defining a genus and species, have been identified in Propionispira raffinosivorans: OW8, OW9, 0W10/1, and OWQ10/2.
 Strain WK011^{T} was proposed as a new species of the genus Propionispira, Propionispira arcuata sp. nov.

-Etiology of Genus and species name
+Etymology of genus and species name

-The genus name, Propionispira, can be divided into two parts: Propioni-, coming from the Latin word Propionicum, meaning Propionic acid former, and spira, coming from the Latin word -spira, meaning coil.
+The genus name, Propionispira, can be divided into two parts: Propioni-, coming from the Latin word Propionicum, meaning propionic acid former, and spira, coming from the Latin word -spira, meaning coil.
 Raffinosi- comes from the Latin word, Raffinosum, meaning raffinose and -vorans comes from the Latin word, vorare, meaning to eat or devour.
 This organism's full name identifies its coil-like morphology and ability to utilize raffinose as a carbon source to produce propionic acid.